Convicts on the West Coast of Tasmania: Physical heritage

-The Frederick
+Frederick

-The Frederick was a merchant ship stolen in 1834 by escaping convicts from Sarah Island.
+Frederick was a merchant ship stolen in 1834 by escaping convicts from Sarah Island.
 It has inspired several books and a play.

 The Ship that Never Was, by the Round Earth Theatre Company, at the Strahan Visitor Centre, in Strahan, is a long-running play about a successful escape.
 It was written by Richard Davey, a descendant of Governor Davey who worked on Sarah Island as a guide and researcher.
 He has also written The Sarah Island Conspiracies — an account of twelve voyages to Macquarie Harbour and Sarah Island (Hobart, 2002) and two pamphlets — a narrative of the event the play was based on and "Sarah Island - The People, Ships and shipwrights — a guided tour".
 Collins refers to Davey in his Hell's Gates book.

-The Ship Thieves by Sian Rees focuses upon James Porter one of the group of convicts on The Frederick, and manuscripts found in the Dixson Library in Sydney.
-Rees had previously written about a very different ship of convicts — the Lady Juliana.
+The Ship Thieves by Sian Rees focuses upon James Porter one of the group of convicts on Frederick, and manuscripts found in the Dixson Library in Sydney.
+Rees had previously written about a very different ship of convicts — Lady Juliana.